arcticsecurity/public/docs/Harmonization.md

 |open port|These types of observations relate to a host which exposes a port to the Internet, but which doesn't specify the service in question.|Open ports, which do have a service responding to requests from anyone will increase the attack surface of a given organization.|
 |test|Used for testing purposes.|These observations can be used to test an early warning service for example, without impacting the functionality of the service.|

-### Plausible Harm
+### Potential Threats

-Plausible harm denotes a category of observations which attribute a perceived harm to an organization without specifying the risk in question on a level, which would directly possible to remediate by the affected organization.
+Potential threats denotes a category of observations which attribute a perceived harm to an organization without specifying the threat in question on a level, which would directly possible to remediate by the affected organization.
 The attribution may refer to an asset without detailing the exact resource, such as a URL.
 It may be a resource that is blocked by a third party or it may be a service offered by a third party, whose users belong to the affected organization.
 In each case the actual remediation will require further analysis by the affected organization.

 |attribute|description|impact|
 --- | --- | --- |